 Put the butter into a mixing bowl and beat until completely softened then add the sugar and cream together until the mixture goes pale in colour.

 In a separate bowl, beat the eggs and add them slowly to the butter and sugar mixture.
 Just do it a little at a time or else the mixture can split.
 (If it does split, then adding a little of the flour should fix it.
-And yes, I might be speaking from experience here!)
+And yes, I am definitely speaking from experience here!)

-Add the sifted flour to the mixture and mix together well until smooth but don’t over stir.
+Add the sifted flour to the mixture and mix together well until smooth but be careful not to over stir.

 Then, take your lemon and zest straight into the bowl.
 I tend to do this straight over the bowl as not only does it save on washing up, it also means that you don’t lose any of that gorgeous lemon zest as if you are anything like me, it can fly all over the place!